-Following is a description of the Company's valuation methodologies used for assets measured at fair value:
+Following is a description of the Company's valuation methodologies used for assets measured at fair value, by asset type:

 Obligations of Puerto Rico, States and political subdivisions: Obligations of Puerto Rico, States and political subdivisions include municipal bonds.
 The bonds are segregated and the like characteristics divided into specific sectors.
-Market inputs used in the evaluation process include all or some of the following: trades, bid price or spread, two sided markets, quotes, benchmark curves including but not limited to Treasury benchmarks, LIBOR and swap curves, market data feeds such as MSRB, discount and capital rates, and trustee reports.
+Market inputs used in the evaluation process include all or some of the following: trades, bid price or spread, two sided markets, quotes, benchmark curves including but not limited to Treasury benchmarks, London Interbank Offered Rate ("LIBOR") and swap curves, market data feeds such as Municipal Securities Rulemaking Board ("MSRB"), discount and capital rates, and trustee reports.
 The municipal bonds are classified as Level 2.

-(a wholly-owned subsidiary of Popular, Inc.) Notes to Statement of Financial Condition December 31, 2014
+(a wholly-owned subsidiary of Popular, Inc.)

+Notes to Financial Statements

+December 31, 2016

 - Mortgage and other asset-backed securities: Certain agency mortgage and other asset-backed securities ("MBS") are priced based on a bond's theoretical value from similar bonds defined by credit quality and market sector.
 Their fair value incorporates an option adjusted spread.
 The agency MBS are classified as Level 2.
-Other agency MBS such as certain GNMA Puerto Rico Serials are priced using an internallyprepared pricing matrix with quoted prices from local broker dealers.
+Other agency MBS such as certain GNMA Puerto Rico Serials are priced using an internally-prepared pricing matrix with quoted prices from local broker dealers.
 These particular MBS are classified as Level 3. - Collateralized mortgage obligations: Agency and private collateralized mortgage obligations ("CMOs") are priced based on a bond's theoretical value from similar bonds defined by credit quality and market sector and for which fair value incorporates an option adjusted spread.
 The option adjusted spread model includes prepayment and volatility assumptions, ratings (whole loans collateral) and spread adjustments.
 These investment securities are classified as Level 2.
-CMOs that are priced using significant unobservable inputs are classified as Level 3. - Residual interest certificate: The fair value of the residual interest certificate is priced internally using a model which includes prepayment speed and expected yield assumptions that are unobservable.
+Private label CMOs that are priced using significant unobservable inputs are classified as Level 3. - Residual interest certificate: The fair value of the residual interest certificate is priced internally using a model which includes prepayment speed and expected yield assumptions that are unobservable.
 This instrument is classified as Level 3. - Corporate debt securities and investment companies: Quoted prices for these security types are obtained from broker dealers.
 Given that the quoted prices are for similar instruments or do not trade in highly liquid markets, the corporate securities and mutual funds are classified as Level 2.
 The important variables in determining the prices of Puerto Rico tax-exempt mutual fund shares are net asset value, dividend yield and type of assets in the fund.
 All funds trade based on a relevant dividend yield taking into consideration the aforementioned variables.
 In addition, demand and supply also affect the price.
-Open-ended funds are considered to be liquid, as investors can sell their shares continually to the fund.
+Open-ended funds are considered to be liquid, as investors can sell their shares continually to the fund and are priced at NAV.
 Closed-end funds are traded on the secondary market at the shares' market value.
 Corporate debt securities that trade less frequently are classified as Level 3.